background

 Android 17's easter egg is also here, and it looks like a sunflower with a small green planet inside, and the text Android 17, following a similar green colour scheme as Android 16's easter egg.

-Android 17 Supported Devices
+Android 17 Eligible Devices

 Pixel 10 series in all its colours with a blue gradient and Pixel 10 text